 That said, the problems of downtime in a microbusiness, SME or corporation are essentially the same.

 When you can’t work, you can’t earn.
-Secondly, if you are not available through your computers, your business is vulnerable.
+Plus, if you are not available through your computers, your business is vulnerable.

 The old ad-hoc approach to IT support feels outdated because of this.
 We are now a more connected society than ever before, demanding immediate results, responses and gratification online.